 In addition to the sculpture, Bernini designed the whole of the chapel, transforming the transept into an intimate little theatre, the private preserve of the Cornaro family, who look on from either side.
 The patron, Cardinal Cornaro, occupies the right box, the second figure from the right.

-The French writer Charles de Brosses (1709-77) remarked on seeing the sculpture, “Well, if that’s divine love, I know all about it.”
+On seeing the work, the French writer Charles de Brosses (1709-77) quipped, 'Well, if that’s divine love, I know all about it'.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and